Learn more about the 1:1 device rollout going on in Richardson ISD

 New technology tools provide opportunities for students, staff, and the community to grow together as we develop skills for the future.
 Richardson ISD wants to communicate the most current campus information and share technology integration successes with all of our community stakeholders.
 Please check back frequently for updates to this page.

-This summer, teachers will be provided with an exciting opportunity to learn and grow at the first #GrowRISD Professional Learning conference.
+This summer, teachers will be provided with an exciting opportunity to learn and grow at the second #GrowRISD Professional Learning conference.
 This two-day event is free for RISD staff and will include nationally recognized guest speakers and breakout sessions to focus on technology integration, leadership development, and many other teacher-selected topics.
 Additional job-embedded professional development will continue to be offered throughout the school year.

 RISD supports lessons and programs to ensure students are safe and responsible online, and we encourage families to continue the development of these important skills at home.
 Please click the links below for more information.